clarityklax/clarity-web/notes/index.md

 ![image](main_screen.png)

-Notes and their metadata are then fed to an LLM that make it easy retrieve and summarize knowledge in them.
+Notes and their metadata are then fed to an LLM that make it easy to retrieve and summarize this knowledge.
 For example, you can easily answer questions such as
   * What's the summary of my interaction with Bruno over the past six months?
 What projects did we work on, what are the highlights?
-  * What TODOs do I still have open across all my docs? or just plainly fetch (and share) useful frequently used information (e.g. code snippets, CSV/JSON dumps, etc) with others.
+  * What TODOs do I still have open across all my docs?
+  * When did we originally decide to implement this feature that way? or just plainly fetch (and share) useful frequently used information (e.g. code snippets, CSV/JSON dumps, etc) with others.

 Notes is still very much a work in progress.
 You can see the current roadmap [here](https://notes.clarity.hr/public-notes/9a99169c-1dee-4869-b4be-3da46cac418d):